FirestormViewer/phoenix-firestorm/doc/vlc_audio_plugin.md

 **Spatial sound** in the **Sounds** tab of Sound & Media preferences, beneath Output device.
 Choices are Stereo (0, default), 2.1 (21), 4.1 (41), 5.1 (51)
 and 7.1 (71).
 It applies at the next parcel-music stream start, not to effects or voice.
-Stereo sends no speaker-fill options and uses the original packaged VLC modules.
+Stereo sends no speaker-fill layout options and uses the original VLC output backend, with the music-gain filter described below.
 Object media and video are not opted in.
 Avoid enabling both software fill and sound-card surround processing.

 Enabled music selects VLC's `mmdevice` output with the explicit `speakerfill_output,none` backend and the `speakerfill` audio filter.
 These are separate module DLLs; no packaged VLC binary is overwritten.
 The output module is built from hash-checked VLC 3.0.21 `wasapi.c`, `mmdevice.h`, and `vlc_codecs.h` using `prepare_speakerfill.cmake`.
-Its playback, timing, pause, flush and stop functions are unchanged upstream code, not the rejected custom WASAPI loop.
+Its playback and timing algorithms remain upstream VLC code, with progress reporting added for native fades below; this is not the rejected custom WASAPI loop.
 The existing VLC MMDevice owner continues managing device changes and recovery.

 ### Player option ownership correction